Facing Divorce In Columbus?

 Experience You Can Trust.
 Lawyers You Can Depend On.

 Are you currently considering divorce?
 Have you been served with divorce papers?
 Are you in the process of divorcing?
 No matter what stage of the divorce process you may find yourself in, do not think that you have to face the ordeal on your own.
 The lawyers at Weis Law Group are ready to protect your rights and the best interests of your children.

 We can assist with a number of divorce issues, including:

 You and your spouse will be confronted with the reality of making tough decisions regarding every aspect of your marriage.
 Naturally, emotion can cloud the practical, objective, and unbiased reasoning necessary to successfully reach those decisions.
 When you are faced with numerous important decisions, like what to do with your home, how to divide joint assets and debts, and how to receive spousal support (formerly known as alimony), we know skilled legal counsel can be incredibly beneficial for the final outcome of your case.
 We strive to help you make decisions in an amicable manner but can be trusted to litigate on your behalf if mediation or negotiation proves to be unfruitful.

-Our attorneys have over 25 years' of combined experience handling a wide range of family law matters, from complex custody conflicts to property division disputes.
-Attorneys Amy Weis and David Plumb are focused and committed to delivering outstanding representation and legal solutions for families across Ohio.
+Our attorneys have over 25 years of combined experience handling a wide range of family law matters, from complex custody conflicts to property division disputes.
+Under the leadership of partners Amy Weis and David Plumb, our attorneys are focused and committed to delivering outstanding representation and legal solutions for families across Ohio.

 Attorney Amy Weis has earned the following awards: